bernardopadua/bank-client-server/README.md

 # Bank Client<>Server

+No big implementation, just coding to see Socket library in action.

 A repository to practice coding and help the community of coders.
 If there are any questions, just let me know.

 I make use only of embed libraries.